Dear Christmas Mom,

 What is all this stuff anyway?
 Did I really just buy this?
 Am I insane?

-And yep, I did just sit in my car and cry and eat a package of cookie dough.
-And then used my Weight Watcher’s points calculator to tally the expense.
-According to the numbers I have been entering I am at a points deficit into June of 2018.
+And yep, I sat in my car, crying and ate a package of cookie dough.
+Then, I used my Weight Watcher’s points calculator to tally the expense.
+According to the numbers I have been entering, I am at a points deficit into June of 2028.

-I texted my sister and asked her what she was doing and she said: “Hauling embarrassing amounts of crap to Goodwill so that we can replace it with more embarrassing amounts of crap in four days and then I can do this all again… next year.”
+I texted a friend to ask how her magic making was going and she said: “Hauling embarrassing amounts of crap to Goodwill so that we can replace it with more embarrassing amounts of crap and then I can do this all again… next year.”

-I am not here to chastise you or give you insider secrets on how to enjoy the season.
+Seriously, I am not here to chastise you or give you insider secrets on how to enjoy the season or make more magic than you are already making.

 But I am here to silence a voice I have battled for years.